epic1979/styleguide/objcpqaguide.md

 ### Prefixes

-Classes, protocols, global functions, and global constants should generally be named with a prefix that begins with a capital letter followed by one or more capital letters or numbers.
+Classes and protocols should generally be named with a prefix that begins with three capital letters.

 ```objectivec
 // GOOD: